Wally Hammond: International statistics

 Hammond made 22 centuries in international cricket.
-As of May 2021 he sits joint 62nd in the list of century-makers in international cricket.
-(Note: Hammond shares the position with Colin Cowdrey, Michael Hussey and Ijaz Ahmed.)
+As of May 2026 he sits joint 68th in the list of century-makers in international cricket.
 After making his Test debut against South Africa in December 1927, he scored his first Test century against Australia at the Sydney Cricket Ground on 14 December 1928, scoring 251 runs.
 He scored his final Test century against the West Indies at The Oval in London on 19 August 1939, making a score of 138, and his final Test match was against New Zealand at Lancaster Park in Christchurch on 21 March 1947.

 He played in a total of 85 Test matches, and held the record for the most runs in Test cricket at the time, with 7,249 runs.
 Hammond's highest score in Test cricket was 336 not out, scored against New Zealand at Eden Park, Auckland on 31 March 1933, at the time the highest score in an innings by a batsman until it was surpassed by Len Hutton's 364 in 1938.
 All but one of his Test centuries was made batting at number three or four in the batting order; the exception being his 136 not out opening the innings against South Africa at Durban in 1931.